samraksh2814/IPL_Score_Predictor/README.md

-IPL Score Predictor using Keras
+🏏 IPL Score Predictor (Machine Learning)

-This project is an IPL (Indian Premier League) score predictor built with Keras.
-It predicts the final target score a team might set in a T20 match based on real-time match inputs.
+This project applies machine learning regression to predict the final score of an IPL innings based on the current match situation.

- Dataset
+It demonstrates the use of neural networks for tabular sports data, with a focus on data preprocessing, model training, and evaluation.

-The dataset was generated using web scraping techniques to collect historical IPL match data.
-Key features include:
+📊 Dataset

-Current score
+The dataset was generated from historical IPL match data collected via web scraping.
+Each row represents a snapshot of an innings at a given point in time, capturing the current match state.

-Overs completed
+Key inputs include:

-Wickets fallen
+1. Current score

-Batsmen and bowler details
+2. Overs completed

-Match venue and conditions
+3. Wickets fallen

- Model
+4. Player-related information
-A regression-based neural network was developed using the Keras Sequential API.
-It learns scoring patterns and predicts the final score based on the current game state.
+5. Match context variables

- Features
+The target variable is the final innings score.

-Real-time target score prediction
+**Machine Learning Approach**

-Built using deep learning with Keras
+Problem Type: Supervised learning (Regression)

-Custom dataset created via web scraping
+Model: Neural Network

-This project demonstrates how machine learning and data engineering can be used in sports analytics to generate meaningful insights
+Objective: Learn the relationship between the current match state and the final score The model captures non-linear scoring patterns common in T20 cricket, where run rates vary significantly across different phases of an innings.